-If a visitor (such as a contractor) is in the school and they do not have a DBS - they will either have to wait until students have left the building, or be accompanied at all times when on the school site.
+If a visitor (such as a contractor) is in the school and they do not have a DBS - they will either have to wait until students have left the building or be accompanied at all times when on the school site.
 They will be signed in and their photo taken on our access system if it is during the school day.
-If a parent or family member is in the school.
-They will be accompanied at all times.
+If a parent or family member is in the school outside of the school day then they will be accompanied at all times.